pzhou1729/2026_CRISPRscreen_GeneticsBootcamp/README.md

 ## Materials

+Presentation slides for the lecture, morning, and afternoon labs are included as downloadable files in this GitHub repository.

 Please consult the following link for a tutorial on the prime editing screening done in our preprint for the afternoon lab (Zhou et al. 2025). https://colab.research.google.com/github/pzhou1729/2026_CRISPRscreen_GeneticsBootcamp/blob/main/LDLR_PE_tutorial.ipynb#scrollTo=b20a9f4f-fef1-40cd-8b79-b14e7108f58e